RSG

 Valuation Analysis: Is RSG Overvalued?

 Given the company's consistent profitability, the primary valuation metric is the Price-to-Earnings (PE) ratio.
-The trailing PE ratio stands at 30.9x, while the forward PE is lower at 26.7x.
-This gap suggests the market anticipates earnings growth, with forward estimates implying an earnings increase that would lower the multiple if the price holds steady.
-Compared to sector averages, Republic Services trades at a significant premium.
-Its trailing PE of 30.9x and forward PE of 26.7x are well above typical industrial sector averages, which often range in the low 20s.
-This premium of approximately 40-50% is likely justified by the company's defensive, recession-resilient business model, superior margins, and industry-leading scale in the waste management space.
-Historically, the stock's current trailing PE of 30.9x is near the upper end of its own historical range observed over recent years, which has often fluctuated between the mid-20s and low-30s.
-Trading near historical highs suggests the market is pricing in stable growth and defensive characteristics, leaving less room for multiple expansion and increasing sensitivity to any earnings disappointment.
+The trailing PE stands at 30.9x, while the forward PE is 25.7x; the forward multiple's discount to the trailing figure suggests the market anticipates earnings growth, likely from the recent acquisitions and operational leverage.
+Compared to industry averages, Republic Services trades at a significant premium; its trailing PE of 30.9x and forward PE of 25.7x are well above typical industrials/waste management multiples, which often range in the low-20s, indicating the market prices in its superior market position, predictable cash flows, and defensive characteristics.
+Historically, the current trailing PE of 30.9x is near the upper end of its own multi-year range, which has fluctuated between the mid-20s and low-30s over recent years; trading near historical highs suggests the stock is pricing in optimistic expectations for execution on its growth strategy, leaving little room for error.

 PE